Skip to main content

 in my home!
 I love it!

-Renaming Pages
+Renaming pages

 It can happen that an integration or platform is renamed, in this case the documentation needs to be updated as well.
 If you rename a page, add an entry to the _redirects file as shown below.
 Please consider to add details, like release number or old integration/platform name, to the page in a note.